that can be downloaded and distributed legally for free (not that piracy stops some people

 - RMN focuses primarily on freeware RPGs oftentimes made using the RPG Maker series.

-- Freem! focuses primarily on freeware doujin games.
+- Freem! focuses primarily on freeware PC doujin games.

 keeps a list of available freeware games